-If a student is selected for KU verification, the student will be sent a notification to the student's registered KU email account (incoming freshmen will receive the email at their home email address prior to the start of Fall classes).
-The student may also check the items on the student's “To Do List’ at https://sa.ku.edu > Enroll & Pay > Student Center To Do List.
+If a student is selected for verification, they will be sent a notification to their registered KU email account.
+The student may also check the items on their “To Do List’ in Enroll and Pay.

-What if I don’t have a copy of my Federal Tax Return Transcript?
+How do I request a copy of my Federal Tax Return Transcript?

 What if I didn’t file an Income Tax Return?

-If the student, student’s spouse and/or parent are required by the IRS to file an income tax return, a Tax Return Transcript must be submitted or the IRS Data Retrieval Tool must be used on the FAFSA.
-For questions regarding filing status, contact the IRS at 1-800-829-1040 or www.irs.gov.12 Students at the University of Kansas may visit Legal Services for Students at 212 Green Hall for tax assistance.
+If the student, student’s spouse and/or parent are required by the IRS to file an income tax return.
+A signed copy of the return must be submitted.
+Contact the IRS at www.irs.gov or 800-829-1040 regarding filing status.
+Students at the University of Kansas may visit Legal Services for Students at 2030 Burge Union for tax assistance.

 What if I didn’t earn any income during the previous year?

 - If the student, student’s spouse, and/or parent indicate that they did not earn any income in the previous year, they are required to submit a signed statement certifying that the individual has not filed and is not required to file an income tax return and has attempted to retrieve the Verification of Non Filing (VONF) from the IRS website (www.irs.gov) and was unsuccessful (parents and independent students only).